 top of page

-Group Art Psychotherapy
+Group Art therapy

 “Group therapy is unique in being the only therapy that offers clients the opportunity to be of benefit to others…."